3ds Max reference¶

 - Place it anywhere you like on your filesystem.

 - The first argument is always the dialog object itself.
 This allows you to query the value of any setting contained in the dialog.
-You don't need to specify the dialog in the pre-submission script field as it we insert it automatically.
+You don't need to specify the dialog in the pre-submission script field as it is injected automatically.

 - You may add any number of extra arguments.